mineo/sagbescheid/docs/source/setup.rst

 PyPI
 ----

-Lala is available on the Python Package Index.
+sagbescheid is available on the Python Package Index.
 This makes installing it with `pip <http://www.pip-installer.org>`_ as easy as::

     pip install sagbescheid